organization-supply/organization.supply/hugo/content/features/mail.md

 ---

 Daily emails with inventory changes, users signups and other updates.
+All configurable and in case of email-overload, you can manage every notification you want.